mtasa-typescript/mtasa-lua-types/README.md

-# Typescript definitions for MTA:SA Lua
+# TypeScript definitions for MTA:SA Lua

 This is a WIP and by no means finished!